 - The “interest” column is part of the information that was available to the person seeing the ad explaining why they were shown this ad.
 Specifically, if they were show ads “because you were interested in X”.
 Because not all ads are targeted by interest, and because Facebook doesn’t share all of this information, this field is not comprehensive.

-- This data is collected by the WhoTargetsMe plugin, and data is filtered to find all ads marked as “IE” for Ireland, and using a list of filter terms to identify ads related to the referendum on the 8th amendment.
+- This data was collected by the WhoTargetsMe plugin, and data was filtered to find all ads marked as “IE” for Ireland, and using a list of filter terms to identify ads related to the referendum on the 8th amendment.
 See www.tref.ie

-- The list of users from whom the current data has been gathered is approximately 570.
+- The list of users from whom the data has been gathered is approximately 570.